stormpath/stormpath-documentation/source/reference.rst

     * - ``issuer``
       - String
       - N/A
       - (Google Authenticator only; Optional) The issuer of the Google Authenticator Factor.
+This name will appear in the Google Authenticator (or Authy, etc) application under the code.

     * - ``secret``
       - String